diskuv/dk/docs/SPECIFICATION.md

 ---

-We use the generic term **value** to mean an asset, a form or an object.
+We use the generic term **value** to mean an bundle, a form or an object.

 All values have names like `YourLibrary_Std.YourPackage.YourThing`.
-Think of the name as if it were a serial number, as the name uniquely identifies each asset, form and object.
+Think of the name as if it were a serial number, as the name uniquely identifies each bundle, form and object.

 All values also have versions like `1.0.0`.
 Making a change to a value means creating a new value with the same name but with an increased version.
-For example, if the text of your 2025-09-04 privacy policy is in the asset `YourOrg_Std.StringsForWebSiteAndPrograms.PrivacyPolicy@1.0.20250904`, an end-of-year update to the privacy policy could be `YourOrg_Std.StringsForWebSiteAndPrograms.PrivacyPolicy@1.0.20251231`.
+For example, if the text of your 2025-09-04 privacy policy is in the bundle `YourOrg_Std.StringsForWebSiteAndPrograms.PrivacyPolicy@1.0.20250904`, an end-of-year update to the privacy policy could be `YourOrg_Std.StringsForWebSiteAndPrograms.PrivacyPolicy@1.0.20251231`.
 These *semantic* versions offer a lot of flexibility and are industry-standard: [external link: semver 2.0](https://semver.org/).
 The important point is that values do not change; versions do.

 ### Early Limitations